zspatter/automate-the-boring-stuff/chapter_projects/remove_csv_header/README.md

 - Read in the full contents of each file
 - Write out the contents, skipping the first line, to a new CSV file

-Ideas for similar programs
--
-- Compare data between different rows in a CSV file or between multiple CSV files
-- Copy specific data from a CSV file to an Excel file, or vice versa
-- Check for invalid data or formatting mistakes in CSV files and alert the user to these errors
-- Read data from a CSV file as input for your Python programs

 ## Sample Output
 <p align=center>
   <img src=./images/sample_output.png alt=sample console output>
 </p>

-### Before
+**Before**
+-
 <p align=center>
   <img src=./images/before.png alt=csv before script height=500>
 </p>

-### After
+**After**
+-
 <p align=center>
   <img src=./images/after.png alt=csv after script height=500>
 </p>

+## Ideas for similar programs

+- Compare data between different rows in a CSV file or between multiple CSV files
+- Copy specific data from a CSV file to an Excel file, or vice versa
+- Check for invalid data or formatting mistakes in CSV files and alert the user to these errors
+- Read data from a CSV file as input for your Python programs